Designed and built with care, filled with creative elements

 Veterans Benefits:

 Selected programs of study at NYADI are approved by the New York State Approving Agency for enrollment of those eligible to receive benefits under Title 38 USC.
 Many programs of educational assistance benefits are available to those who have served in the active military, naval, or air service and to their dependents.
 NYADI is fully approved to conduct college level education programs for veterans.
+Detailed information is available from offices of the Department of Veterans Affairs.

 Additional Requirements for Students Utilizing VA Funding